Polycystic Ovary Syndrome and its Effects on the Skin

 There’s also evidence that having high levels of insulin could also be a possible cause of PCOS.
 Insulin is a hormone that helps to manage blood sugar levels.
-High levels of insulin can lead to a condition calledinsulin resistance, whereby we need more insulin to deal with blood sugar levels.
+High levels of insulin can lead to a condition called insulin resistance, whereby we need more and more insulin to deal with blood sugar levels.

 Insulin resistance can affect the production of androgens such as testosterone, causing higher than normal testosterone levels in the body.
 This is why insulin resistance is possibly a contributing factor to PCOS.

-One of themain causes of acne is an imbalance of hormones.
-In particular, having a higher level of androgens, in particular, testosterone.
-If a woman has PCOS, she may notice that specifically, she develops acne around thelower half of her face, including the lower cheeks, chin, jawline and neck.
+One of the main causes of acne is an imbalance of hormones.
+In particular, having a higher level of the androgen, testosterone.
+If a woman has PCOS, she may notice that specifically, she develops acne around the lower half of her face, including the lower cheeks, chin, jawline and neck.

-In fact, having irregular periods andacne prone skin can be the first sign a woman has that she may have PCOS.
-If this is you, then it’s best to make an appointment with your GP to discuss your symptoms.
+In fact, having irregular periods and acne prone skin can be the first sign a woman has that she may have PCOS.
+If you’re experiencing any symptoms of PCOS oily skin, then it’s best to make an appointment with your GP to discuss your symptoms.

-The oral contraceptive pill can also be useful for women who are experiencinghormonal acne.
-But we would advise taking a more holistic approach to skin care before taking the contraceptive pill solely for your skin.
+The oral contraceptive pill can also be useful for women who are experiencing hormonal acne.
+But we would advise taking a more holistic approach to skincare for PCOS before taking the contraceptive pill solely for your skin.
 We go into more detail on that below.